How to make Homemade Bread

 Today I’m going to share one of my absolute favorite homemade bread recipes!
-I first got this recipe from a sister in my church probably 10 years ago when I was still in school.
+I first got this easy bread recipe from a sister in my church probably 10 years ago when I was still in school.
 She taught me and a few other young woman in my church how to make homemade bread and we all loved it!
 I’ve adapted it a little over the years and this recipe has been requested many times!

-It had been awhile since I made this recipe, so I decided to whip up a batch a last week.
-It is truly my favorite bread recipe.
+It had been awhile since I made this homemade bread recipe, so I decided to whip up a batch last week.
+It’s truly the best bread recipe.
 It has the perfect sweet touch.
-There is one secret ingredient that certainly takes this bread over the top!
+There is one secret ingredient that certainly takes this homemade bread over the top!

 How to make homemade bread

-Now that you have my favorite bread recipe here are a few tips on how to form the bread.
+Now that you have my favorite homemade bread recipe, here are a few tips on how to form the bread.
 These tips can be used with any bread recipe. :)